Galoisian approach to complex oscillation theory of some Hill equations: Introduction

 In \cite{Blazquez_Yagasaki_2012} the authors applied differential Galois theory to study Sturm-Liouville problems of Schr\"odinger equations in connection with the boundary condition \eqref{E:boundary}.

 Our argument is heavily based on the celebrated algorithm due to Kovacic \cite{Kovacic1986} specifically to differential equations written in the normalised form

 where $r\in \mathbf{C}(x)$, where $\mathbf{C}(x)$ denotes the field of rational functions.
-The algorithm is based on a key theorem of Kovacic which is tailored from Kolchin's theory \cite{Kolchin1973}. \begin{theorem}[(Kovacic, 1986)] There are four cases to distinguish. \begin{enumerate} \item[(1)] The differential equation \eqref{E:DE-normalised} has a solution of the form $\exp\big(\int \omega\big)$, where $\omega(x)\in \mathbf{C}(x)$; \item[(2)] The DE \eqref{E:DE-normalised} has a solution of the form $\exp\big(\int \omega\big)$, where $\omega(x)$ is algebraic over $\mathbf{C}(x)$ and case (1) does not hold; \item[(3)] All solutions of the DE \eqref{E:DE-normalised} are algebraic over $\mathbf{C}(x)$ and cases (1) and (2) do not hold; \item[(4)] The DE \eqref{E:DE-normalised} has no Liouvillian solution. \end{enumerate} \end{theorem} We state our first result for the general Hill equation \eqref{E:BL-general}. \begin{theorem} Let $f$ be an entire function solution to the Hill equation \eqref{E:BL-general} with finite exponential of convergence of zero, i.e., $\lambda(f)<+\infty$.
+The algorithm is based on a key theorem of Kovacic which is tailored from Kolchin's theory \cite{Kolchin1973}. \begin{theorem}[(Kovacic, 1986)] There are four cases to distinguish. \begin{enumerate} \item[(1)] The differential equation \eqref{E:DE-normalised} has a solution of the form $\exp\big(\int \omega\big)$, where $\omega(x)\in \mathbf{C}(x)$; \item[(2)] The differential equation \eqref{E:DE-normalised} has a solution of the form $\exp\big(\int \omega\big)$, where $\omega(x)$ is algebraic over $\mathbf{C}(x)$ and case (1) does not hold; \item[(3)] All solutions of the differential equation \eqref{E:DE-normalised} are algebraic over $\mathbf{C}(x)$ and cases (1) and (2) do not hold; \item[(4)] The differential equation \eqref{E:DE-normalised} has no Liouvillian solution. \end{enumerate} \end{theorem} We state our first result for the general Hill equation \eqref{E:BL-general}. \begin{theorem} Let $f$ be an entire function solution to the Hill equation \eqref{E:BL-general} with finite exponential of convergence of zero, i.e., $\lambda(f)<+\infty$.
 Then the equation \eqref {E:bessel-generalised} where $h=2$, if both $\ell\ge s\ge 0$ are odd and $h=1$, if both $\ell\ge s$ are even (see e.g., \cite{Chiang2000}), admits a Liouvillian solution $\Psi(x)=f(z)$ to \eqref {E:bessel-generalised}, where $x=e^{z/h}$, that belongs to the case (1) of Theorem \ref{T:classification}. \end{theorem}

 Acosta-Hum\'anez and Bl\'azquez-Sanz applied differential Galois theory in \cite{Acosta_Blazquez_2008} to conclude that both the \textit{Mathieu} equation

 and the \textit{extended Mathieu equation}

 have no Liouvillian solutions.